NotsoanoNimus/client-monitor/README.md

   + **$NotificationsFiltersBlacklist** -- Is the filter a blacklist (default is yes)?
 If so, anything added to the below object in the target sections is selectively *FILTERED OUT*.
 Conversely, if set to `$False` then only the given values/patterns will be allowed (thus acting as a whitelist).
   + **$NotificationsFilteredIndicator** -- A string (HTML formatting optional) to insert when an item is filtered from a notification, if the above value is `$True`.
   + **$NotificationFiltersRegex** -- _False by default_.
 Set the mode for filtering to **regex** instead of wildcard.
 This will cause the strings entered as filters to be run against the PowerShell `-Match` operator rather than the `-Like` operator.
 Consider this setting "advanced" and **do not** change this unless you'd like to use regex filtering instead.
++ **$NotificationsRecentInstallationsFiltering** -- When a notification includes deltas of InstalledApps that have *"DisplayVersion"* and *"DisplayName"* changes only, append the _specific version_ to a destination file, and automatically add it to the "Changed" section of the **$NotificationsFilters.InstalledApps.Changed** object.
+  + For this to work, _$TrackedValues_ **MUST** include both "DisplayName" and "DisplayVersion".
+Otherwise, these tweaks are ignored.
++ **$NotificationsRecentInstallationsAutoTrack** -- If True (and above is enabled), the script will automatically track/index InstalledApps version changes in the destination file.
++ **$NotificationsRecentInstallationsReportLoc** -- The full path of the file to read/write for Recent Installations tracking.
+  + By default, this is placed in the Reports Directory with a static filename.
 + **$FilenameTracking** -- Enable/Disable filename tracking on the clients.
 This allows for greater control over environment monitoring, if desired.
   + **$TrackedFilenameViewLimit** -- How many files to show in the "_most recent_" view in the emailed notification/report.
 This just presents a sample list of the most recently modified files matching the given pattern, up to the limit set.
 Recommended max of 20.
   + **$TrackedFilenameLocations** -- Define which places on the target machine's disk should be checked.
 These are the predefined locations that should be used with caution if the target machine is not the direct localhost.